7 Best Hiking Shoes For Women in 2025

 - We do test hikes in these hiking shoes and make sure to expose them to everything, from soft loose ground and mud to rocky technical terrain and wet boulders.

 - We perform a series of tests in our lab and publish all the data.
-We use calipers, durometers, a smoke machine, a force gauge, and other tools to perform our standardized lab tests.
+We use calipers, durometers, a smoke machine, a liquid gel, and other tools to perform our standardized lab tests.

 - Based on our experience and all the wear tests and lab tests we're able to select the best performers in different categories.